 Mortgage lenders are currently facing a number of challenges, most notably, regulations and market conditions.
 While industry experts are expecting interest rates to continue an upward trend, temporary rate drops can trigger short-term spikes in refinance volume, which lenders must manage with existing resources.
 Additionally, firms must prepare for changes, such as implementation of the TILA-RESPA integrated disclosure rule, and be ready to respond to a possible increase in purchase demand as the economy continues to improve.
 Firms must also focus on improving technology as the number of mortgage customers using mobile and online services increases and as the industry and regulators push for conversion to a paperless mortgage process.
 While facing these challenges, how can lenders ensure they are simultaneously addressing these challenges and improving their customers’ experience?

 The J.D.
-Power 2014 U.S. Primary Mortgage Origination Satisfaction StudySM examines customer satisfaction with the origination experience among the largest mortgage lenders in the United States.
-The study provides an understanding of the needs, expectations, and desires of today’s mortgage customers, as well as insights into how lenders may improve not only customer satisfaction, but also customer loyalty and advocacy.
+Power 2017 U.S. Primary Mortgage Origination Satisfaction StudySM examines customer satisfaction with the origination experience among the largest mortgage lenders in the United States.
+The study provides a broad understanding of how firms can improve mortgage customer satisfaction, loyalty, and advocacy across six key factors:

-A study subscription will provide access to the information and tools needed to gain a comprehensive, in-depth understanding of best practices in the industry, show you how your firm and key competitors are performing, and identify key strengths and opportunities for improvement.
+A study subscription provides access to the insights and tools needed to gain a comprehensive, in-depth understanding of how your firm is performing and to identify key areas needing improvement.